-SOAC replaced the Country Code that first appeared in 1931 and was aimed at educating visitors to the countryside.
-It’s probably the best-known attempt at educating the public on the countryside.
+SOAC replaced the Country Code that first appeared in 1931 and is probably the best-known attempt at educating the public on the countryside.

-There were a number of variations to the Country Code, the best-known was the Countryside Commission version from 1981.
+There were a number of variations to the Country Code, the best-known of which was the Countryside Commission version from 1981: